 EMDR stimulates our brain's natural ability to process life events so that we can let go of the emotional distress connected to our past.

-This can affect all relationships, friendships, marriages and any situation in which you interact with other people.
-Think of attachment along a spectrum, the closer to secure attachment you get, the more rewarding and healthy your relationships will become.
+This can affect all relationships, friendships, marriages, and any situation in which you interact with other people.
+Think of attachment along a spectrum, the closer to secure attachment you get, the more rewarding and healthier your relationships will become.

-Types of attachment styles are: dismissive-avoidant, anxious-ambivalent, disorganized and secure.
+Types of attachment styles are dismissive-avoidant, anxious-ambivalent, disorganized, and secure.
 The goal of attachment work is to attain a secure attachment.
-In session, your counselor may explain the different type of attachment styles in depth.
+In session, your counselor may explain the distinct types of attachment styles in depth.

 You will see instant benefits in the way you view yourself in relation to others.
 When a secure attachment is achieved people are able to trust, develop relationships and also have confidence in themselves.

 Choices provides online counseling to Johnstown and Greensburg, PA.